 Who should brands follow on Twitter?

 A brand must have more number of followers than the accounts it follows (social proof that the brand is valuable).
 Follow key influencers, team members, partners, and other stakeholders.
 Follow back relevant accounts.

-Creating content - When you’ve just started building your presence on Twitter, you do not need to tweet multiple times a day.
-Once a day is enough.
+When you’ve just started building your presence on Twitter, you do not need to tweet multiple times a day.
+Once or twice a day is enough.
 Create crisp content, include links and/or images.
 Tweet around events using relevant hashtags to get additional visibility.
 Twitter allows 280 characters per tweet.

-On reaching 50 followers, increase the frequency of your tweets.
+On attaining few followers (say 50), increase the frequency of your tweets.

 Create a tweet thread to make the audience remind about previous tweets related to a topic as well as for organizing the updates.
 To start a thread, click/press the comment button on your tweet.

 Retweet relevant tweets including tweets by influencers, media, team members, etc. Retweet with a comment to write your own commentary for the tweet you wish to retweet (see the below image).

 Comment on tweets (as soon as they are posted) by relevant influencers, media, and other stakeholders of the industry.